Do I Have ADHD?

 How do I know if I should get an ADHD evaluation?

-• you constantly feel behind or overwhelmed
+• often feel behind or overwhelmed

-Where can I get tested for ADHD in Gainesville Florida?
+Where can I get tested for ADHD in Gainesville, Florida?

 Do I need an ADHD diagnosis before starting counseling?

-No. Many clients start counseling first, explore their symptoms, and decide later whether they want a formal evaluation.
-Therapy works with or without a diagnosis.
+No. Many people begin counseling first and choose later whether they want a formal evaluation.

 Can adults develop ADHD later in life?